All in-person training must wear a mask

 Wilderness First Responder Course

-This course is geared to anyone leading groups into the wilderness or people working in the wilderness and those who go out and enjoy being in the wilderness.
+This course is geared to anyone leading groups into the wilderness, people working in the wilderness, and those who go out and enjoy being in the wilderness.

 Course Objectives:

-The Wilderness First Responder course is designed to meet the needs of people that need to know and are interested in learning about wilderness emergencies and how to treat them properly.
+The Wilderness First Responder course is designed to meet the needs of people who need to know and are interested in learning about wilderness emergencies and how to treat them properly.
+You should have had a Standard First Aid course within the past year.

-Dress for success NO SUITS OR TIES ALLOWED.
+Dress for success with WILDERNESS CLOTHS ONLY, NO SUITS OR DRESSES.

 The next course will be held at Larryland outside of Keene, Ontario.